 There are many reasons why a company may choose to outsource certain business functions.
 Some of the most common reasons include:

-- Reducing and controlling operating costs
+- Reducing and controlling operating costs (the largest driver)

 - Improving company focus